kiranmayi5/Global-IQ-Tableau-Dashboard/README.md

 - Temperature vs. IQ Trend: Displays the impact of average temperature on IQ across different regions.
 - Distribution of IQ Levels: A pie chart categorizing IQ levels globally into low, medium, and high.

 This project showcases my ability to create insightful data visualizations, exploring complex relationships between multiple variables at a global scale.
+You can refer to it live here: https://public.tableau.com/views/GlobalIQTrendsDashboard/Dashboard1